Dajun-Lin/Dajun-Lin.github.io/_pages/about.md

 # Welcome!

-I am a Ph.D. candidate in Economics at University of Virginia.
-I will be available for interviews at the January 2019 ASSA meeting in Atlanta, Georgia.
+I am a Ph.D. candidate in Economics at the University of Virginia.
+My research interests are in labor and health economics.
+My dissertation work combines economic theory, structural modeling and computation and simulation methods for estimation to quantify how different abilities (e.g., cognitive vs. interpersonal) affect workers' career choices and lifetime income.
+I have also studied health-related topics, such as how air pollution affects infant health, how physicians' practicing intensity affects opioid-related deaths and the long-term labor market effects of increased duration of breastfeeding during infancy.

 **Research Fields:**
   - Labor Economics
   - Health Economics
-  - Applied Microeconomics
+  - Applied Econometrics

 **Contact:**
  - Email: dl5me@virginia.edu